Skip to main content

 Remaining to carry forward$--,---

 This calculator provides estimates based on federal IRS guidelines for qualified conservation contributions under IRC Section 170(h).
 Actual deductibility depends on a qualified appraisal, IRS Form 8283, and your specific tax situation.
 Tax savings are estimated at a 25% marginal federal income tax rate.
+The estimate does not model your other charitable contributions, the 0.5% of AGI itemized charitable floor reported to start in 2026, or the IRC 170(h)(7) basis limit that applies when the land is held by a partnership, LLC, or S corporation.
 Consult a qualified tax professional and conservation attorney before making donation decisions.

 How the calculator works